Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Methodology

-For comparison, we use a GJR-GARCH(1,1) model \citep{GLOSTEN_1993}, a GARCH(1,1) \citep{Bollerslev1986} model, a simple historical simulation (Hist), meaning that we predict $VaR^\alpha_{t+1}$ at level $\alpha$ as the sample $\alpha$-quantile of the preceding returns in a window of length $K$, i.e. $(r_{t-K+1},\dots,r_t)$, and one that fits a normal distribution to the sample data and uses the theoretical fitted $\alpha$-quantile as the prediction for $VaR^\alpha_{t+1}$ (NormFit).
-We do not expect the latter to perform well as we have high skewness and excess-kurtosis in the data (see Table \ref{Tab:Desc} in Section \ref{Sec:Data}).

 For the proposed random forest-type and all benchmark procedures that allow for additional covariates (GRF, QRF, QR) we include lagged standard deviations (SD) in addition to the lagged level $r_{t-1}$ in the model.
 We expect these to capture the strongly varying levels of unconditional volatility in particular for the cryptocurrencies in the non-linear structure.
 Additionally, we also employ the above methods and the GARCH(1,1) model using both the latter covariates as well as the 7 external covariates described in Section \ref{Sec:Data}.
 These methods are GRF-X, QRF-X, QR-X, and GARCH-X. To establish a fair common ground in used model complexity for the QR, QRF, GARCH-X, and GRF, we select a common set of different SD lags as covariates from an additional Monte-Carlo study.
-In this, we use the simple SAV-model from Section \ref{Sec:Simulation} as a baseline of which the respective specification is tailored to regime changes in the unconditional volatilities as observed form the cryptocurrencies.
+For this, we use the simple SAV-model from Section \ref{Sec:Simulation} as a baseline where unconditional volatilities vary over time.
 The model is essentially linear autoregressive of order 1 in the VaR and thus directly yields the VaR as outputs.
-With this, it is possible to use a MSE-minimizing criterion and select the MSE-minimizing variables for the subsequent simulations and data analysis.
-Table \ref{tab:MSE_sim_sd} summarizes the results of this short simulation study, which is why we use 3, 7, 30, and 60 day lagged SD as covariates.
+With this, it is possible to select the variables which maximize the p-value of the DQ-test for the subsequent simulations and data analysis.
+For a realistic specification of the SAV-model, we allow for regime changes.
+These regime changes are obtained by testing for regime shifts in the realized variances of all three considered currencies in Subsection \ref{sec:crypto_results_case_study} with a Chow-test and then using the empirical distribution of all detected change points as points for regime shifts in the model initializing a new draw of $\sigma_t$.
+Table \ref{tab:MSE_sim_sd} summarizes the results of this short simulation study and motivates the use of 3, 7, 30, and 60 day lagged SD as covariates.